Cutting-Edge Science Delivers Insights Into the Inner Workings of Autoimmune Diseases

 Autoimmune and rheumatic diseases can impact anyone, often affecting individuals in the prime of their lives—during their 20s, 30s, and 40s.
 The consequences not only are personal, as these conditions can disable the most active members of our society, but also have profound societal impacts.
 Families are burdened, and economic productivity is lost.
 Despite this significant impact, these diseases remain some of the most misunderstood and neglected areas in medicine.

 “The challenges we face in understanding and managing autoimmune and rheumatic diseases are substantial.
-Yet, they are not insurmountable,” says Bill Robinson, MD, professor and division chief of immunology and rheumatology.
+Yet, they are not insurmountable,” says Bill Robinson, MD, PhD, professor and division chief of immunology and rheumatology.
 “With the convergence of computational power and biomedical expertise, we are now poised to unravel these complexities.”

 In the Division of Immunology and Rheumatology, three pioneering researchers – Suzanne Tamang, PhD, PJ Utz, MD, and Titilola Falasinnu, PhD – are at the forefront of an exciting scientific frontier.
 They are using cutting-edge computational and informatics techniques to redefine our understanding and management of autoimmune and rheumatic diseases.